AkitotheExiled/Playlistbot/README.md

 A bot that grabs youtube urls from /r/musicforpeople and plays them for you.
 Simply input a range of songs(5->200) and it will play those songs.

 ## Driver Guide
-For users wanting this script on Chrome, [chromedriver.exe](https://chromedriver.chromium.org/)
+For users wanting to use this script with Chrome, [chromedriver.exe](https://chromedriver.chromium.org/)

-For users wanting this script on Firefox, [geckodriver.exe](https://github.com/mozilla/geckodriver/releases)
+For users wanting to use this script with Firefox, [geckodriver.exe](https://github.com/mozilla/geckodriver/releases)

-For users wanting this script on Internet Explorer, [IEDriverServer.exe](https://selenium.dev/downloads/)
+For users wanting to use this script with Internet Explorer, [IEDriverServer.exe](https://selenium.dev/downloads/)

 ### Simple Usage Guide
 1. Go to executable folder